adopted-ember-addons/ember-data-factory-guy/README.md

 ```

 3. Can pass in random attributes to help build the fixture
+  - sorta like transient attributes but these don't get passed to afterMake
+  - hence can be used in build/buildList as well

 Let's say you have a model and a factory like this:

 ```javascript